Anthony talks to Geoff Parkyn about Slow Dance and the 1990 Virgin CD re-issues.

 How did you take to that?

 Well, I still feel pretty much like I have always done; which is absolutely petrified!
 They were suggesting seven gigs of mainly acoustic stuff; just me and some other person.
 It is quite difficult though, because to rehearse my stuff to do any sort of decent gig is going to take me a long time, because some of it is quite complicated.
-There is a part of me that would love to do it, and there is apart which is just so p apprehensive.
+There is a part of me that would love to do it, and there is a part which is just so apprehensive.
 The other thing is that with the current album; there is no way I could do any kind of live version of that.
 I don't know whether people would be happy to just come and see acoustic guitar pieces.
-If it was billed like that, like the acoustic tours that Steve Hackett does, then that would be OK.
+If it was billed like that, like the acoustic tours that Steve Hackett does, then that would be ok.

 Have you added extra tracks to all of the CDs?